mahaplatform/imagecachejs/README.md

 // serve files in the web root statically app.use(express.static('./public'))

+// first look for the source file locally in the web root, and
+// if not found locally, then search for the source file via http,
+// finally save cached assets in the web root, so they can be served
+// statically
 app.use('/imagecache', imagecache({

-  // put the cached files in the web root so they can be served statically
   webRoot: 'public',
   sources: [

-    // first look for the source file locally in the wbe root 'public',

-    // if not found locally, then search for the source file via url 'http://localhost:8080'
+    'public',
+    'http://localhost:8080'
   ]
 }))

 app.listen(8080, function () {